-Mark Murphy is a doctoral candidate in education policy and the economics of education at the Stanford Graduate School of Education.
-He is a recipient of the Institute for Education Sciences Fellowship in Quantitative Education Policy Analysis and the Enhancing Diversity in Graduate Education Fellowship.
-Mark’s research focuses on the educational effects of immigration policy, school finance, and educational equity with particular emphasis on Hispanic and American Indian student populations.
+Mark Murphy is a doctoral candidate in economics of education and education policy at the Stanford Graduate School of Education.
+He is a recipient of the Stanford Institute for Economic and Policy Research Dissertation Fellowship, the Institute for Education Sciences Fellowship in Quantitative Education Policy Analysis and the Enhancing Diversity in Graduate Education Fellowship.
+Mark’s research focuses on educational equity, immigration policy and demography, and school finance with particular emphasis on understanding ways to improve educational outcomes for understudied student populations and institutions.
 Prior to attending Stanford, Mark served as a Senior Fiscal Analyst for the New Mexico Legislative Education Study Committee, a Jesse M. Unruh Fellow for the California State Assembly Committee on Education and a middle school math and history teacher for the Zuni Public School District.

 Murphy, M. (2017).
 Promising Practices in School District Budgeting Under LCFF.
 Policy Analysis for California Education.
-Continuous Improvement Brief.
+Continuous Improvement Brief 02-17.

-Ph.D. in Economics and Education & Education Policy, Stanford University (expected 2020)
+Ph.D. in Economics of Education & Education Policy, Stanford University (expected 2020)

 M.A. in Education with Licensure, University of New Mexico (2011)